Frequently Asked

 Tell your doctor if you received any other botulinum toxin product in the last 4 months; have received injections of botulinum toxin such as Myobloc®, Dysport®, or Xeomin® in the past (tell your doctor exactly which product you received); have recently received an antibiotic by injection; take muscle relaxants; take an allergy or cold medicine; take a sleep medicine; take aspirin-like products or blood thinners.

 Other side effects of BOTOX include dry mouth; discomfort or pain at the injection site; tiredness; headache; neck pain; eye problems such as double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of your eyelids, and dry eyes; drooping eyebrows; and upper respiratory tract infection.
 In adults being treated for urinary incontinence, other side effects include UTI and painful urination.
-In children being treated for urinary incontinence, other side effects include UTI and bacteria in the urine.
+In children being treated for urinary incontinence, other side effects include UTI; bacteria, white blood cells, and blood in the urine.
 In patients being treated for urinary incontinence, another side effect includes the inability to empty your bladder on your own.
 If you have difficulty fully emptying your bladder on your own after receiving BOTOX, you may need to use disposable self-catheters to empty your bladder up to a few times each day until your bladder is able to start emptying again.

 For more information, refer to the Medication Guide or talk with your doctor.